docluis/ctf-cheatsheet/README.md

 ## CHECK IF SOMETHING IS EXECUTED
 attacker: `sudo tcpdump ip proto \icmp -i tun0`\
 target: `ping [local tun0 ip] -c 1`

-## BROKEN AUTHENTICATION
-password guessing/bruteforce\
-weak session cookies\
-registration of existing user “ admin” (with space) and gain all rights of “admin”
-1. try register as randomname
-2. if “randomname has already been taken” try register with “ randomname” and see what happens

 ## XML EXTERNAL ENTITY (XXE)
 try :